Redditor Inherits Home And Gets Called Out By Friend About It, She Replies By Reminding Friend That She Didn't Buy House Either

 I don't get why her friends are split either because it's pretty clear who's TA here.

 This situation was pretty self-explanatory when it came to us and the comments deciding who was in the wrong.
-Ultimately we definitely think they both were out of line, but Op's friend started the conversation that way, so we don't blame her for reacting the same.
+Ultimately, we definitely think they both were out of line, but OP's friend started the conversation that way, so we don't blame her for reacting in kind.

 What do you think about this situation, and who do you think was wrong in it?